N.C. Gov. McCrory cries voter fraud amid calls to concede

 SEANC President Stanley Drewery agreed, stating, “It is irresponsible for McCrory to allow his ego to obstruct the transition towards North Carolina’s future with Roy Cooper as governor.”

-Meanwhile, despite the delayed declaration of an official vote tally, Democrat Roy Cooper has continued to move forward with his plans to take over the governor’s office in January.
-On Monday, Cooper announced the selection of several transition team leaders.
+Meanwhile, despite the delayed declaration of an official vote tally, Cooper has continued to move forward with his plans to take over the governor’s office in January.
+On Monday, he announced the selection of several transition team leaders.

 “It’s 40 days until I take the oath of office,” Cooper said in a press release.
 “It would be irresponsible to wait any longer to tackle the issues we campaigned on across the state.”